gofynd/fdk-client-kotlin/documentation/platform/CART.md

 ### addAddress
-Add address to an account
+Add a new user address.